Sisters, let’s dance

-All who identify as female are welcome.
+All who identify with the feminine are welcome.

 Melissa Michaels, Ed.D., creates movement-based cross-cultural community rites of passage events focusing on life’s major thresholds.
 She has served for over three decades as a movement mentor to people around the world, those in the birth cycle of life, in adolescence, and in life crisis and normal developmental changes throughout the adult cycle of life.

 As the founder and director of the not-for-profit organization Golden Bridge, Melissa has developed the first contemporary international leadership program rooted in dance.
 This process has empowered hundreds of embodied social entrepreneurs and peacebuilders around the world.
 From schools to inner cities, to refugee settlements, to the United Nations.